Some parts of the US are more vulnerable to another hit by coronavirus. Here's why

 "Really the best way to reduce the risk for all of us is for as many people to get vaccinated as possible," Gounder added.

-US Surgeon General Dr. Vivek Murthy also highlighted the importance of widespread vaccinations in Friday's briefing.
+US Surgeon General Dr. Vivek Murthy also highlighted the importance of widespread vaccinations in Friday's briefing, calling this "one of those moments where we have to decide who we are as a country."

-"If we do this together," Murthy added, "We will turn this pandemic around."
+"If we do this together," he said, "We will turn this pandemic around."

 Reports warn of vaccine 'tipping point'

-In parts of the country, some local officials are reporting drops in demand for Covid-19 shots.
+But in some parts of the country, local officials are reporting drops in demand for Covid-19 shots.

 And in just a few weeks' time, the US could hit a "tipping point" on vaccine enthusiasm and supply will likely outstrip demand, a Kaiser Family Foundation report said.